girvan/mobile-detection/README.md

 * dimensions for touch, ios, tablet and android
 * js: no jquery required.
 * js: able to put into `<head>`
-* js: the fast way to have responsive design
+* js: the fast and light way to implement responsive design.
+Minimized code is less then 350 bytes.

 Variables on different devices